 Java Memory Sizing procedure (Pragmatic approach)

-Be aware that Java Memory Sizing is only relevant to applications, which do not introduce logical memory leaks[see 4] – the java memory sizing prevents only from memory shortage situations, which are not leaks.
+Be aware that Java Memory Sizing is only relevant to memory-leaks-free applications – the java memory sizing approach helps to avoid only memory shortage situations, which are not leaks.

 Short overview on JVM Memory Management